-- 4. In any year in which the state appropriates money out of any other funds available to it directly for the payment of debt service of the corporation or for any other corporate purposes for which payments out of the local government assistance fund may be made, except any appropriated amount in respect of a deficiency in such fund, the amount certified by the chairperson of the corporation shall be reduced by the amount of such direct state payments.
+- 3. Upon receipt of such certification, or any revision thereof, the comptroller shall pay such amount to the corporation for payment or deposit in accordance with such certification, from the local government assistance tax fund established by section ninety-two-r of the state finance law or from any other amount appropriated for such purpose to the extent that moneys in such fund are insufficient for such purpose.
+Any such payment shall be made within thirty days of the receipt of the certification or at the time specified within the certification, whichever is later, provided that any such amounts shall have been first appropriated by the state. - 4.
+[Eff until July 1, 2034] In any year in which the state appropriates money out of any other funds available to it directly for the payment of debt service of the corporation or for any other corporate purposes for which payments out of the local government assistance fund may be made, except any appropriated amount in respect of a deficiency in such fund, the amount certified by the chairperson of the corporation shall be reduced by the amount of such direct state payments.
 Provided however, this subdivision shall not apply for payments made pursuant to section thirty-two hundred thirty-eight-a of this title. - 5.
-The agreement of the state contained in this section shall be deemed executory only to the extent of appropriations available for payments under this section and no liability on account of any such payment shall be incurred by the state beyond such appropriations.
+[Eff until July 1, 2034] The agreement of the state contained in this section shall be deemed executory only to the extent of appropriations available for payments under this section and no liability on account of any such payment shall be incurred by the state beyond such appropriations.
 The state, acting through the director of the budget, and the corporation may enter into, amend, modify, or rescind one or more agreements providing for the specific manner, timing, and amount of payments to be made under this section, but only in conformity with this section.
 Provided however, this subdivision shall not apply for payments made pursuant to section thirty-two hundred thirty-eight-a of this title. - 6.
 Nothing contained in this title shall be deemed to restrict the right of the state to amend, repeal, modify or otherwise alter statutes imposing or relating to the taxes imposed pursuant to sections eleven hundred five and eleven hundred ten of the tax law.
 The corporation shall not include within any resolution, contract or agreement with holders of the bonds or notes issued under this title any provision which provides that a default occurs as a result of the state exercising its right to amend, repeal, modify or otherwise alter the taxes imposed pursuant to sections eleven hundred five and eleven hundred ten of the tax law.

-Add, L 1990. ch 220. § 1, eff June 11, 1990; amd, L 1991. ch 2, § 5, eff Jan 29, 1991,6, eff Jan 29, 1991; L 2003. ch 62, § 2 (Part A4), eff July 1, 2003, expires and repealed July 1, 2034 (see 2003 note below).
+Add, L 1990, ch 220, § 1, eff June 11, 1990; amd, L 1991, ch 2, §§ 5, 6, eff Jan 29, 1991; L 2003, ch 62, § 2 (Part A4), eff July 1, 2003.